Two Minutes of Totality: My First Total Solar Eclipse

 There’s a beaming white-yellow ring of light in the middle of the sky.

-When I hold my phone up, all it’s capturing is a bright round hole in the sky.
+When I hold my phone up, it’s only capturing a bright round hole in the sky.

 How are two minutes up that fast?